 Other waterpower technologies include "pumped storage," a method of storing and producing electricity to supply high peak demands by moving water between reservoirs at different elevations and "water current" systems that convert hydro kinetic energy from flowing water into electricity.
-Consistent with the Electricity Projects Regulation, these technologies are considered water-powered and, hence, are included in this Class EA.
+These technologies are considered water-powered and, hence, are included in this Class EA.